The Fighting Keisers – Father and Son, Uriah and Emanuel

 Sadly, the children of Private Uriah Keiser were orphaned soon after the Civil War’s end when their mother, Margaret (Sailor) Keiser, passed away in Saville Township, Perry County, Pennsylvania on 5 September 1866.
 She was laid to rest at the Buffalo Stone Church Cemetery in Saville Township on 7 September.

-A guardian, Andrew Loy (alternate spelling “Foy”), a 50-year-old resident of Madison Township in Perry County, was appointed to protect the youngest of the Keiser children’s welfare (Margaret A. and Joseph T. Keiser); he subsequently filed for Private Keiser’s Civil War Pension with the assistance of Washington, D.C.-based attorney William Helmick, and then administered that pension of behalf of the minor Keiser children from the time of its award (awarded at $8.00 per month, beginning 5 April 1869; retroactive to 29 July 1864) through 1 December 1867 when Private Keiser’s youngest child turned 16.
+A guardian, Andrew Loy (alternate spelling “Foy”), a fifty-year-old resident of Madison Township in Perry County, was appointed to protect the youngest of the Keiser children’s welfare (Margaret A. and Joseph T. Keiser); he subsequently filed for Private Keiser’s Civil War Pension with the assistance of Washington, D.C.-based attorney William Helmick, and then administered that pension of behalf of the minor Keiser children from the time of its award (awarded at $8.00 per month, beginning 5 April 1869; retroactive to 29 July 1864) through 1 December 1867 when Private Keiser’s youngest child turned sixteen.

 Emanuel H. Keiser went on to marry and live a long, full life with his wife Elizabeth (born 22 June 1845; died 31 March 1914).
 They both lived to see the dawn of a new century.
 Emanuel passed away on 28 March 1900, and was interred at the Paxtang Cemetery in Dauphin County, Pennsylvania.